scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 ----------------

 To ensure community involvement at every level in the development lifecycle, GeoCAT is committed to an open development model.
-With this model, we not only have our project stack open-sourced but also ensure most of the project assets that are directly related to the software development lifecycle are publicly accessible.
 In order to implement this model, GeoCAT provides all of its software tools as GitHub repositories with public GitHub project boards and roadmaps, issue tracking and development reviewing, comprehensive documentation for users and contributors such as Contributor’s Guide :cite:`geocatcontribguide` and toolkit-specific documentation, along with community announcements on the GeoCAT blog.
 Furthermore, GeoCAT encourages community feedback and contribution at any level with inclusive and welcoming language.
 As a result of this, community requests and feedback have played significant role in forming and revising the GeoCAT roadmap and projects' scope.

 Community engagement
 --------------------